flynntraeger/merge/README.md

 expo start
 ```

-Scan the QR Code to run the app on Expo Go on your phone \n
+Scan the QR Code to run the app on Expo Go on your phone.
-or type 'w' to run in-browser
+Or, type 'w' to run in-browser